evolvedbinary/hsg-project-wiki/Setup.md

 1. In oXygen, under the Tools dropdown menu, select `Fetch updates for all repositories`.
 Or, if you are only interested in a single repository, open a file from that repository in oXygen and select `Fetch updates for current repository`.
 A new tab will open at the bottom pane of the oXygen window, showing the results of the update script.
 These results summarize which files have been downloaded.
 When you see `BUILD SUCCESSFUL`, feel free to close the tab.

 1. To update your copy of the website running in eXist, select `Deploy all repositories to localhost`.
 Or, if you only want to update a single repository, open a file from that repository in oXygen and select `Deploy current repository to localhost`.
 When you see `BUILD SUCCESSFUL`, close the tab.

+A more detailed set of instructions with suggestions for daily and weekly tasks is in the article on [[Version control]].

 ## Browse localhost's eXist in oXygen's Data Source Explorer